-However, city driving or fast highway cruising require changing after 7,500 miles of driving.
-Tightening should be done with a torque wrench.
-When fitting new plugs, be sure to fit the right type: Volvo no 273545 (Bosch W 175 T 30 or corresponding).
+However, city driving or fast highway driving require changing after 7,500 miles of driving.
+Tightening to 14.5-21.7 ft. lbs.
+(20-30 Nm).
+When fitting new plugs, be sure to fit the right type:

+Volvo no 273545 (Bosch W 175 T 30 or corresponding).

-When changing the plugs, check that the suppressor connectors are in good condition.
+When changing the spark plugs, check that the suppressor connectors are in good condition.
 Cracked or damaged connectors should be replaced.

 When changing spark plugs, clean the cables and cable terminals, also the rubber seals.
-If the car is driven on roads where salt is placed to counteract skidding, spray the cables with silicone spray.
+If the car is driven on roads where salt is used during the winter, coat the cables with silicone spray.